Saleha Jabeen: Chaplain service

-Jabeen graduated from the Air Force Basic Chaplain Course on February 5, 2021 at Maxwell Air Force Base.
+Jabeen graduated from the Air Force Basic Chaplain Course on February 5, 2021, at Maxwell Air Force Base.
 Later that year, Jabeen was deployed as a religious and cultural advisor as part of Task Force-Holloman for Operation Allies Refuge, supporting the patriation of 50,000 Afghan evacuees in the United States at Holloman Air Force Base.

-In 2022, Jabeen was assigned as chaplain to the 517th Training Group at Presidio of Monterey, California.
+In 2022, Jabeen was assigned as chaplain to the 517th Training Group at the Presidio of Monterey, California.

-In 2023, Jabeen was featured in Three Chaplains, a documentary about the struggles of Muslim chaplains and service members in the United States military.
+In 2023, Jabeen was featured in Three Chaplains, a documentary about the struggles of Muslim chaplains and service members in the U.S. military.

 Erasure of content

-Materials published by the United States Air Force related to Jabeen's service were later removed from the internet as part of the 2025 U.S. Department of Defense censorship of DEI-connected material purge.
+Materials published by the U.S. Air Force related to Jabeen's service were later removed from the internet as part of the 2025 U.S. Department of Defense censorship of DEI-connected material purge.